 Gone are the days when companies can survive by “just getting by.”
 There is no place for mediocrity in today’s sales climate.
 In order to survive, companies need to develop skills to thrive.
-Becoming a best-in-class sales organization is the strategy businesses need to adopt in order to increase sales.
+Becoming a best-in-class sales organisation is the strategy businesses need to adopt in order to increase sales.

 Measurable Metrics Define Excellence

-What distinguishes best in class organizations from the competition?
+What distinguishes best in class organisations from the competition?
 Galvin answers, “It’s very simple, it’s performance.”
 Strategies to increase sales performance involve measuring performance in order to identify room for improvement.
 Metrics that set high-performing salespeople apart include: Qualified opportunities, new account acquisition, average account billing, year over year customer growth, quota achievement, and forecast accuracy.
-Other metrics of high performing organizations include quota attainment, win rates, and sales force turnover.
+Other metrics of high performing organisations include quota attainment, win rates, and sales force turnover.

 Measuring performance is more than sharing last period’s numbers and telling everyone to do better.
 It’s also more than selling in the old ways.
 Gavin explains, “It has to be more than just giving a pitch and showing up.
 There has to be a combination of capabilities, knowledge, and strategies that need to be employed for salespeople to be successful consistently.”

 Using metrics to establish priorities and focus are part of the solution.
 CSO Insights shows top sales objectives 2015 for business-to-business sales leaders focused on finding new customers, winning new business, and retaining and growing business with clients.
 These metrics are really what sales effectiveness is all about.
-Galvin emphasises sales strategy examples that emphasize desired results.
-Says Galvin, “What you are focused on as a sales leader drives the performance and productivity of your organization.”
+Galvin emphasises sales strategy examples that emphasise desired results.
+Says Galvin, “What you are focused on as a sales leader drives the performance and productivity of your organisation.”